Abhishek001konni/docker-dev-env/README.md

    `docker-compose up --build -d`

-3. Access the container:
+2. Access the container shell:

    `docker-compose exec dev-env zsh`

-4. Mount your host project directory (`./my-project`) to `/workingdir` in the container.
+3. Mount your host project directory (default: `./projects`) to `/home/devuser/projects` in the container.

+   - The mount path is now `/home/devuser/projects`, not `/workingdir`.

 ## Makefile Commands

 - Build and start the environment: